PROUD YET HUMBLED

 ONE OF MY HIGHLIGHTS AS A TRAVEL BLOGGER

 Personally, it was a memorable experience in my career as a full-time travel blogger.
-Never did I thought that I will come this far.
+Never did I think that I will come this far.
 I was thanking God for the opportunity of inviting others while inspiring the youth.
-Working with this passionate individuals is one of the highlights of my year.
-One even said, “Marami na akong nagawang mali sa buhay ko; ngayon naman kahit minsa gumawa ako ng tama.”
+Working with these passionate individuals is one of the highlights of my year.
+One even said, “Marami na akong nagawang mali sa buhay ko; ngayon naman kahit minsan gumawa ako ng tama.”
 (I have done a lot of stupid things in my life; today I want a redemption, to do something right for a change).
 At least five in the group are celebrating their birthdays during the week.
 They chose to give back instead of doing the usual birthday party in an over-priced restaurant in Manila.

 This happening in the Philippine travel scene right now, I’m hopeful and positive that travelers will change the world, one community at a time.
 This might be a small success, but the seeds that we planted that day at Rizal Elementary School in Gubat, Sorsogon will be forever in the hearts of more than 300 students of the school.
 I just imagine 1% from then paying it forward, then Gubat will be a better place in the future right?

 As for me, I guess I would do this kind of travel more often- VOLUNTOURISM.
 Don’t worry, I would let you know of ways how you can join.
 I thank everyone who supported the Book Sharing Project.
 I always believe that travelers has changed and will continue to change the world.
 Here’s to more projects in the future, cheers!